 Before going into the details of the difference between a souvenir and an omiyage, let's also point out some similarities.
 Generically, both are considered gifts and both are products or specialties from a particular place or region that you have visited.

-With these basic similarities out of the way, let's look at the differences between souvenir and omiyage.
-What are the things that set this culture of giving Japanese presents apart from the conventional way of giving gifts and souvenirs?
+With these basic similarities out of the way, let's look at the differences between souvenirs and omiyage.
+What are the things that set this Japanese culture of giving presents apart from the conventional way of giving gifts and souvenirs?